-Flap surgery and bone grafts: Surgery of gum disease is necessary to perform in patients with moderate to advanced gum disease.
+Flap surgery and bone grafts: Gum surgery in Vikaspuri is necessary to perform in patients with moderate to advanced gum disease.

 Gum disease is extremely common throughout the world but remains poorly understood.
 The health of the gums, in fact, is the most important determinant of the longevity of the teeth.
 A large percentage of teeth lost in old age can be attributed to the slow progression of gum disease.